magento/devdocs/guides/v2.2/extension-dev-guide/bulk-operations.md

 ## {{page.title}}
 <img src="{{ site.baseurl }}common/images/ee-only_large.png" alt="This article applies to Enterprise Edition only">

-Bulk operations are actions that performed on a large scale.
-Examples of bulk operations include tasks such as importing or exporting items, changing prices on a mass scale, and assigning products to a warehouse.
+Bulk operations are actions that are performed on a large scale.
+Example bulk operations tasks include importing or exporting items, changing prices on a mass scale, and assigning products to a warehouse.

 For each indvidual task of a bulk operation, the system creates a message that is published in a [message queue]( {{page.baseurl}}config-guide/mq/rabbitmq-overview.html).
-A handler runs in the background and processes the messages that it receives.
+A consumer runs in the background and processes the messages that it receives.
 Because tasks are processed in the background through the message queue system, when a merchant launches a bulk operation from the Admin panel, control is quickly returned to the merchant.
 In previous releases, the merchant could not use the Admin panel until all tasks were completed.

 The primary Bulk Operation interface is `OperationInterface`.
-It defines the getter and setter methods the bulk operation to create and process messages.
+It defines the getter and setter methods the bulk operation uses to create and process messages.
 The following interfaces are also used:

 Interface | Description
 --- | ---
-BulkManagementInterface | Schedules and deletes bulk operation requests.
-BulkStatusInferface | Returns the status of bulk operations.
-BulkSummaryInterface | Provides details about a bulk operation OperationManagementInterface | Changes the status of an operation.
+BulkManagementInterface | Schedules and deletes bulk operation requests BulkStatusInferface | Returns the status of bulk operations BulkSummaryInterface | Provides details about a bulk operation OperationManagementInterface | Changes the status of an operation

 Three clients call bulk operation APIs:

-* A publisher, which pushes messages to the message queue.
+* A publisher, which pushes messages to the message queue
 * A consumer, which handles each specific operation
 * A client that gets the status of the bulk operation and shows the list of failed operations